Kitware/geowatch/docs/installing_watch.rst

-Installing Watch For Development
+Installing GEOWATCH For Development
 ================================

-There are two methods for installing watch in development mode.
+There are two methods for installing GEOWATCH in development mode.
 The first is a local install (recommended), and the second is using a docker image.
 This document goes over both options.